Rina-Irene-arch/OESON_Internship_Practice/README.md

          - Encoding the Dependent Variable
       - Splitting the dataset into the Training set and Test set
       - Feature Scaling-
-- ### 8_OESON_support_vector_regression.ipynb
+- ### 08_OESON_ML_simple_linear_regression.ipynb
-    * Support Vector Regression (SVR)
+    * Simple Linear Regression
-      - Position_Salaries.csv
       - Importing the libraries
+      - Importing the dataset
-      - Feature Scaling
+         - Salary_Data.csv
+      - Splitting the dataset into the Training set and Test set
-      - Training the SVR model on the whole dataset
+      - Training the Simple Linear Regression model on the Training set
-      - Predicting a new result
+      - Predicting the Test set results
-      - Visualising the SVR results
+      - Visualising the Training set results
-      - Visualising the SVR results (for higher resolution and smoother curve)
+      - Visualising the Test set results

-      - Conclusions
-      - Summary
-      - Recommendations
+- - ### Python_Data_Science_Quiz.ipynb
+    * Python Data Science Quiz
+      1. Setup
+      2. Pandas DataFrame Operations
+      3. Data Structures: Lists and Dictionaries
+      4. Control Flow: Loops and Conditionals